 Interestingly enough, there are pictorial depictions of the Mycenaean spears being wielded both by a single hand (like hoplites) and by two hands (like Alexander’s Macedonian pikemen).
 But when the ancient images depict the soldier using his spear with a single (right) hand, his shield is always drawn in front of the body.
 In other pictorial pieces of evidence, when the soldier is using his spear with two hands at the shoulder’s level, the shield is invariably slung back.

 In a nutshell, the heavy infantry possibly used both modes of handling the weapons, probably depending on the mass of the enemy and the regularity of the terrain on which they were operating.
-To that end, it should be noted that while the Mycenaean ascendancy in late 15th century BC brought them into contact (and conflict) with other foreign powers, the Mycenaeans mostly waged wars among themselves – much like their Classical brethren.
+To that end, it should be noted that while the Mycenaean ascendancy in the late 15th century BC brought them into contact (and conflict) with other foreign powers, the Mycenaeans mostly waged wars among themselves – much like their Classical brethren.
 So most battle scenarios involved the competing ‘palace-states’ (with centers of power and kingship being based around the palace of a settlement) vying for dominance in mainland Greece and proximate regions.

 The earlier paragraph naturally brings up the importance of shields in Greek warfare.
 In fact, the ‘heaviness’ of the Mycenaean heavy spearmen didn’t stem from their armor (which usually consisted of only a kilt or a loincloth), but rather came from the sturdy shields employed by these warriors.